librenms/librenms/doc/Extensions/Applications.md

 # RRDCached

+Install/Setup:
+For Install/Setup Local Librenms RRDCached: Please see [RRDCached](RRDCached.md) Securing RRCached: Please see [RRDCached Security](RRDCached-Security.md)

+Polling:
+For local Polling the 'RRDCached' Application (librenms-localhost) the usual is either to:

+1. Use unix:socket;
+2. or Monitor thru port listen 42217 as described: [RRDCached Security](RRDCached-Security.md)

+For remote Polling the 'RRDCached' Application, you have two options:

+1. Monitor thru exposing rrdcached port, listen 42217 as described: [RRDCached Security](RRDCached-Security.md)
+2. Monitor thru snmp with Snmp Extend as described, here:

-SNMP extend script to monitor your RRDCached via snmp
+SNMP extend script to monitor your (remote) RRDCached via snmp

 ## SNMP Extend